arion-farhi/dental-treatment-detection/readme.md

 **Fillings Taught Me About Problem Formulation:** Despite having the most data, Fillings underperformed.
 Turns out new fillings and old fillings look completely different—this is a class definition problem, not a model problem. **Good ML starts with good problem framing**.

 The Streamlit demo is intentionally simple (static predictions, not live inference) because **portfolio projects should show end-to-end thinking without unnecessary complexity**.
-A live endpoint would cost $60/month—not worth it when static predictions demonstrate the same ML skills.
+At Avalon Dental, we use a live endpoint. ***At Avalon Dental, we use a live endpoint in a separate web app.**

 ---